Explore Courses

 Who can get it and prerequisites

 A minimum of one year of cumulative paid work experience in one or more of the seven SSCP CBK domains is required of candidates.
-For applicants with a degree (bachelor's or master's) in a cybersecurity programme, a one-year prerequisite pathway will be made available.
+For applicants with a degree (bachelor's or master's) in a cybersecurity program, a one-year prerequisite pathway will be made available.

 By passing the SSCP test, a candidate who lacks the necessary experience to become an SSCP can instead become an Associate of (ISC)2.
 The Associate of (ISC)2 will thereafter have two years to acquire the necessary one year of experience.